One day Introduction to CBT

 Individuals who have attended the course can utilise CBT skills within the therapeutic alliance, creating lasting change for the clients they work with.
 In addition to being able to use CBT skills within their own lives.

-This course will create a more knowledgeable worker who can use CBT to complement their own working practices, and further enhance their skills and competence.
+- A more knowledgeable worker who can use CBT to complement their own working practices, and further enhance their skills and competence.
 This in turn will have a positive impact on the working environment.